daisygunn/heiwa-gallery/MANUAL-TESTING.md

 9. As a **user** I am able to process orders by making a card payment.

-- Using Stripe, each time the checkout page is loaded a payment intent is created and a card element is injected in to the page.
+- Using Stripe, each time the checkout page is loaded a payment intent is created and a card element is injected into the page.
 Using the test card details from the Stripe documentation you can test the checkout process, if successful a `'Payment success!'` message is displayed above the pay now button and the user is redirected to the checkout success page.

 ![](assets/images/success-payment.jpg)